ShaneGH/DirectTest/README.md

 ```

 ### Chaining mocks
-Often with legacy projects and projects wich rely heavily on the factory pattern, you may have a mock within a mock.
+Often with legacy projects and projects which rely heavily on the factory pattern, you may have a mock within a mock.
 This is very easy to do with dynamox

 ```C#
 var factoryMock = Dx.Mock();